 Focusing on themes of war, conflict, family and love, this is a very special children’s book.
-As we approach the 100th anniversary of the Gallipoli campaign, share the story of Anzac Ted and the Anzacs and remember their sacrifice.
+Share the story of Anzac Ted and the Anzacs and remember their sacrifice.

 Anzac Ted is published by EK Books.
 RRP $19.99.
 Review copy provided to Newy with Kids.

 Latest posts by Reena Bilen (see all)